SoundScapeRenderer/ssr/doc/manual/operation.rst

   sudo make install

-Refer also to :ref:`ecasound` for instructions on how to compile of Ecasound.
+Refer also to :ref:`ecasound` for instructions on how to compile Ecasound.

 Using SSR on Mac OS X El Capitan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~